§ X

 The arithmetic

-Married filing jointly cuts the federal income tax bill by nearly half compared to a single filer with the same income, because the standard deduction is double and the 10% bracket extends much further.
-The effective rate is just 4.2 percent.
+Married filing jointly cuts the federal income tax bill by more than half compared to a single filer with the same income, because the standard deduction is double and the 10% bracket extends much further.
+The effective rate is just 3.6 percent.

 Single